 There is no consensus regarding the composition of PLA+, and each manufacturer tends to have its own formula that is usually not fully disclosed.

-PLA+ is essentially a reworked version of standard PLA where other plastics, additives, or pigments have been introduced to the formula to enhance the characteristics of standard PLA.
-Judging from what is currently available on the market, PLA+ does not constitute a standard formula as the various vendors hold secret their “+” ingredients.
+PLA+ is essentially a reworked version of standard PLA where additives or pigments have been introduced to the formula to enhance the characteristics of standard PLA.
+Judging from what is currently available on the market, PLA+ does not constitute a standard formula as the various vendors hold their “+” ingredients secret.

 PLA+ vs regular PLA